HeptaDecane/az-204/questions.md

 ### Q151
 **You are developing a website that will run as an Azure Web App.
 Users will authenticate by using their Azure Active Directory (Azure AD) credentials.
 You plan to assign users one of the following permission levels for the website: admin, normal, and reader.
 A user's Azure AD group membership must be used to determine the permission level.
-You need to congure authorization.
+You need to configure authorization.
-Solution: Congure the Azure Web App for the website to allow only authenticated requests and require Azure AD log on.
+Solution: configure the Azure Web App for the website to allow only authenticated requests and require Azure AD log on.
 Does the solution meet the goal?**

 - Yes